Amechi101/concepteur-market-app/project-documents/Project Specifications.md

 - **Contact Information [internal info.
 For the Indieitude Team]**:

 This is Private information the designer provided if need we need to contact them.
+Information includes:

+--> Phone #

-Information includes --> Phone # - Address[Street # & Name, State, City, Zip Code] - Email
+--> Address[Street # & Name, State, City, Zip Code]

+--> Email

 - **(10) Boutiques or Shapes they sell at [if applicable]**: